mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 this can still also have various reasons other than misuse, such as restrictions on travel to physical meetings due to cost savings or environmental reasons, general cost savings and lesser focus on standardization work, or simply lost of business interest.
-Such trends can impact the sustainability of the IETF option due to its dependency on meetings fees to cross-finance other costs bit are independent of use of the free registrations.
+Such trends can impact the sustainability of the IETF due to its current dependency on meeting revenue, independent of use of the free registrations.

 # Acknowledgments